-Topics : Basics of d-separation, do calculus and identifiability on causal graphs.
+Topics : Graphoid axioms, directed graph dependency models, d-separation, do calculus and identifiability on causal graphs.

-Date : Project presentations start 11/2 (tentative).
+Date : Paper presentations start 10/19.
 Exact date for each student will be determined later in

-Date : Project presentations start 11/23 (tentative).
+Date : Project presentations start 11/11.
 Exact presentation date for each student will be determined later in the semester based on the enrollment.

 Format : A 30-minute presentation outlining the research contribution to be submitted as a project report.